Curriculum Statement2019 - 2020

 Parents retain the right to withdraw their children from religious education.
 In such cases, this is done after prior arrangement with the Head teacher, and alternative arrangements are made.

-There is a daily act of collective worship for each child, sometimes as a whole school or in a smaller group.
-This is an important feature of school life, and a positive focus of its ethos and values.
-As a voluntary controlled school, collective worship is wholly or mainly of a broadly Christian nature.
+There is a time each day when children come together in an assembly for, sometimes as a whole school or in a smaller group.
+This is an important feature of school life, and a positive focus of its ethos and values. .
 Parents also retain the right to withdraw their children from collective worship by prior arrangement with the Head teacher.